 Drawing from the scenic beauty of his native state, Gerald Harvey Jones evokes the spirit of America through the illustrations of days gone by.
 Whether depicting breathtaking landscapes or a bustling city street from the turn of the century, his imagery records our history with fond reflection and technical brilliance.
 Part firsthand knowledge and part creation from memory, the skillful use of lighting and contrast in his paintings are full of energy and emotion.
 A subtly out-of-focus style imparts a dream-like quality befitting of the imagery of the past.
 Our national heritage lives through his art.

 The captivating works of G. Harvey have consistently contributed to sold-out shows and further awards.
 In 1991 he was honored with three exhibitions in Washington, D.C.: at the National Archives (Civil War era paintings), at the Treasury Department (depictions of prominent D. C. landmarks), and at the Smithsonian Institution (as a part of “The All American Horse”).
 His painting also graced the cover of the Smithsonian’s 150th anniversary book.
 His work can be found in many important collections worldwide, from corporations to museums to foreign leaders.

-G. Harvey continues to paint today in his hometown of Fredericksburg, Texas, where he lives with his wife, Pat.
+Gerald Harvey Jones continues to paint today in his hometown of Fredericksburg, Texas, where he lives with his wife, Pat.